Updated: May 5

 In the case of a student, if it turns out that they might be better matched to a different course of study, they can course-correct earlier than a student who chose not to pursue real-world experience until after graduation.
 This try-before-you-buy technique could also alleviate several painful and unfulfilling job changes and an internship may turn into a full-time position or be used to create networking opportunities for a new job (see our article on professional networking here).

 Interning in their chosen field allows students and professionals alike an invaluable opportunity to turn theoretical knowledge into practical skill.

 Most employers want on-the-job experience because there are nuances to actually “doing” the job that can’t be learned in a classroom.

 These types of opportunities provide real-world experiences while still in school or before leaving a current position, both giving job seekers an edge as they look towards new employment prospects.

-The professional benefits of an internship are clear: it provides work experience and networking opportunities that enhance the job seeker’s value in the eyes of potential employers.
+The benefits of an internship and professional success are clear: it provides work experience and networking opportunities that enhance the job seeker’s value in the eyes of potential employers.